 - Contractor installs approved measures.

-- Notify Elevations when work is complete.
-Elevations will send you the loan closing documents which you can sign electronically or in-person.
+- Notify your lender when work is complete.
+Your lender will send you the loan closing documents which you can sign electronically or in-person.

 - Your contractor will electronically sign an affidavit stating the work is completed.
-Elevations will pay the contractor directly.
+Your lender will pay the contractor directly.

 - Start enjoying your home energy improvements and begin repaying the loan directly to the lender.